MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/fwpsk/nf-fwpsk-fwpsinjectionhandlecreate0.md

 The address family is unspecified.

 #### AF_INET

 The IPv4 address family.

 #### AF_INET6

 The IPv6 address family.

+For transport, stream, and forward injections, this parameter is optional and can be set to
+     AF_UNSPEC, which indicates an unspecified address family.
+This value is defined in Ws2def.h.

 ### -param flags [in]